Underlying libraries

 Classification metrics

-It supports the task types exposed by TorchMetrics that RAITAP currently uses:
+The adapters map to the task types exposed by TorchMetrics that RAITAP currently uses:

 RAITAP adds a thin layer of validation and conventions around these metrics.
 In particular:

-• multiclass requires num_classes
+• MulticlassClassificationMetrics requires num_classes

 • average="none" stores per-class or per-label values in artifacts.json instead of flattening them into scalar metrics